-- 1. Traffic Signal Mast Arms within the mast arm policy area (see Section 7.4.12.1) where existing strain poles require replacement/relocation. - 2.
+- 1. Traffic Signal Mast Arms or single point attachment span wires within the mast arm policy area (see Section 7.4.12) where existing strain poles require replacement/relocation. - 2.
 Addition of right and left turning lanes. - 3.
 Realignment of intersection. - 4.
 Adequate turning radii for left and right turning lanes. - 5.
 Use of channelization to reduce excessive areas of conflict at large intersections. - 6.
 Placement of crosswalks as related to sidewalks and stop bars. - 7.
 Locations of pedestrian, bicycle, and transit facilities. - 8.
 Locations of utilities, signal poles, controller cabinets, lighting poles and drainage structures as related to sidewalks and curb ramps. - 9.
 Warrants for traffic control systems. - 10.
-Installation of buried conduit for future traffic control systems. - 11.
-Lighting for intersection illumination. - 12.
-Adequate sight distance. - 13.
-ADA needs.
+Addition of signal backplates where it would not require structural modifications to mast arms or span wire systems. - 11.
+Addition of auxiliary heads where it would not require structural modifications to mast arms or span wire systems. - 12.
+Installation of buried conduit for future traffic control systems. - 13.
+Lighting for intersection illumination. - 14.
+Adequate sight distance. - ADA needs.